 Training is where the new world differs from the old one.
 We used to train users and aimed at making applications as intuitive as possible; now we train the bot, making it "more intelligent" to learn frequent patterns and recognize user intents.
 Bots actually learn from conversations using artificial intelligence, and "bot training and monitoring" is carried out jointly by bot developers and UX specialists.
 Analytics and user feedback have to be monitored constantly, while conversation flows, tone of voice, and content need to be adjusted accordingly.

 A famous example of AI gone very wrong happened to Microsoft's twitter chatbot Tay in 2016, who turned into a racist, misogynistic bot within 24 hours by simply mimicking insults and nasty comments it received.
 Maybe teaching Tay the right values in the first place would have been a good idea?

-5. Collaborate tightly with internal stakeholders, developers and users
+5. Collaborate closely with internal stakeholders, developers, and users

 I saved this one for the end, as it is truly valid for any project.

 The ISO standard 9241-210 states: "The design team includes multidisciplinary skills and perspectives" and "Users are involved throughout design and development."